 Electrical installation and any servicing must be carried out under the supervision of a qualified electrician.
-Disconnect the current using the circuit breaker before carrying out any servicing.
+Turn off the power with the circuit breaker before servicing.

 If the supply cable is damaged, only NIBE, its service representative or similar authorised person may replace it to prevent any danger and damage.